Negative refraction and tiling billiards: Introduction

 \emph{Can trajectories escape?}

+We study arrangements of finitely many lines in the plane, all of which trivially have escaping trajectories that reflect only once, and some of which have trajectories that escape by spiraling outward (Proposition \ref{periodic_unstable}).

-We show that every right triangle tiling has an unbounded trajectory (Theorem \ref{bisecting}).
-In tiling billiards on tilings with translational symmetry, we frequently have a type of very regular escaping trajectory, which we call a \emph{drift-periodic} trajectory: it is not periodic, but is periodic up to translation, like a staircase.
-We show that some right triangle tilings have drift-periodic trajectories (Theorem \ref{dper}), and based on computer experiments we conjecture that they all do.
-We prove the existence of several families of drift-periodic trajectories on the trihexagonal tiling, and based on computer experiments we conjecture that there are non-periodic escaping trajectories as well.
-We also study arrangements of finitely many lines in the plane, all of which trivially have escaping trajectories that reflect only once, and some of which have trajectories that escape by spiraling outward.
+We also show that every right triangle tiling has an unbounded trajectory (Theorem \ref{bisecting}).
+In tiling billiards on tilings with translational symmetry, we frequently have a type of very regular escaping trajectory, which we call a \emph{drift-periodic} trajectory: it is not periodic, but is periodic up to translation, like a staircase or frieze pattern, escaping to infinity in two opposing directions.
+We show that some right triangle tilings have drift-periodic trajectories (Theorem \ref{dper}), and based on computer experiments we conjecture that they all do (Conjecture \ref{everyrightdp}).

+We prove the existence of several families of drift-periodic trajectories on the trihexagonal tiling (Propositions \ref{drift120} and \ref{turning_drift}), and based on computer experiments we conjecture that there are non-periodic escaping trajectories as well (Conjecture \ref{nonperesc}).

 \emph{Can a trajectory fill a region densely? }